BRZ911/ViTCoT/README.md

 </div>

 \
-📷 This is the code repository for the paper: ViTCoT: Video-Text Interleaved Chain-of-Thought for Boosting Video Understanding in Large Language Models. **ACM MM 2025** [PDF](https://arxiv.org/abs/2507.09876).
+📷 This is the code repository for the paper: [ViTCoT: Video-Text Interleaved Chain-of-Thought for Boosting Video Understanding in Large Language Models](https://arxiv.org/abs/2507.09876). **ACM MM 2025**.

 <div>
 <img src="./img/framework.png" width="100%">